aristanetworks/anta/docs/security-advisory/reports.md

 ## CSV report

 The security advisory CSV uses one row for one vulnerability assessment, matching the Markdown device findings.
-Evaluated rows come from atomic results; pre-assessment framework errors and skips are expanded from the parent result. `Vulnerability Result`, `Vulnerability Result Messages`, and `Vulnerability Remediation` contain the row's assessment or lifecycle outcome. `Vulnerability ID`, `Vulnerability Description`, and `Vulnerability Severity` contain published metadata rather than device evidence.
+Evaluated rows come from atomic results; framework failures, errors, and skips are expanded from the parent result. `Vulnerability Result`, `Vulnerability Result Messages`, and `Vulnerability Remediation` contain the row's assessment or framework outcome. `Vulnerability ID`, `Vulnerability Description`, and `Vulnerability Severity` contain published metadata rather than device evidence.

 `Advisory Result` is the report-level conclusion for the complete advisory test on the device and is repeated on every row.
 The reporter derives evaluated conclusions from the structured findings retained by the atomic results and lifecycle outcomes from the parent result; consumers do not need to aggregate the individual rows themselves.

 Results use advisory-facing lowercase wording: `affected`, `not affected`, `mitigated`, `inconclusive`, `error`, and `skipped`.
 Each evaluated atomic result retains the corresponding typed finding object.
 For generic ANTA behavior, not-affected and mitigated findings project to `success`; affected and inconclusive findings project to `failure`; error findings project to `error`.
 Reporters read the finding objects directly and never infer advisory semantics from messages.
 Reports reject `unset` results because dry-run stops before reporting.

 An atomic `error` with an `ErrorResult` is an evaluated advisory conclusion: required observable evidence was unavailable or invalid.
 A parent-only `error` is instead a framework lifecycle outcome that prevented assessment.
 Both use the generic ANTA error status, but only the evaluated conclusion has a structured finding.
+Parent-only failures retain the existing ANTA behavior and are rendered as `affected`.

 The complete advisory conclusion uses this precedence: `error` > `affected` > `inconclusive` > `mitigated` > `not affected`.
 The generic parent result remains aggregation plumbing for `ResultManager`, filtering, summaries, and CLI exit status; it is not a second copy of the advisory conclusion.

 Advisory tests create atomic results only when they assess a vulnerability.
-If a test is skipped or encounters a framework error before assessment, the reporting layer expands the parent result so every published vulnerability is displayed with that status.
+If a framework failure, error, or skip prevents assessment, the reporting layer expands the parent result so every unassessed published vulnerability is displayed with that status.
+When a late framework outcome follows completed findings for every vulnerability, it is displayed as one unassociated row.
 Completed assessments always include the finding that explains the result.
 Like `anta nrfu --dry-run`, `anta psirt --dry-run` stops after planning and does not create a report.

 ### Row selection